HP unveils a new Chromebook x360 for 2018

 HP has announced the third edition of its Chromebook x360.
 Like the previous iterations, the new x360 is a two-in-one hybrid -- half laptop, half tablet, courtesy of a 360-degree foldable display -- that runs Google's streamlined Chrome operating system.
 But where the first two x360s were compact, rugged convertibles designed and priced for the classroom, the newest edition steps things up -- with a larger display, more stylish design, superior specs and a significantly higher price.

 Starting at $500, the new x360 enters a market chock full of competitors -- including HP's own Chromebook x2, announced back in April.
 (The company hasn't announced pricing or availability for other regions, but that converts to roughly £380 and AU$700.)
-On paper, the HP x360 compares favorably, with a strong collection of components including Intel's eighth-gen processors.
-And with a 14-inch touchscreen display (with a 1,920x1,080 resolution), this year's x360 could find a sweet spot between the legions of 13-inch and 15-inch machines.
+On paper, the HP x360 compares favorably, with a strong collection of components and a 14-inch touchscreen display (with a 1,920x1,080 resolution), that could help it find a sweet spot between the legions of 13-inch and 15-inch machines.

 HP also makes a line of higher-end convertible and touchscreen-enabled laptops under the Spectre x360 umbrella.
 Running higher-end components and Windows 10, they're significantly more expensive; the most affordable model -- the 13-inch Spectre x360 13 -- starts at $1,150.